Aoibhinn/CI-MS5-PinkAccessories/README.md

 - User Story 1.1: As an admin/regular user the navigation bar is displayed with a logo on all pages with a search box, My account, and shopping bag icons on a desktop device
 - User Story 1.2: As an admin/regular user the navigation bar is displayed on all pages with a search box, My account, shopping bag icons on a mobile/tablet device
-- User Story 1.8: As an admin user logged in, I see a Product Management/My Profile/Logout under the My Account dropdown
+- User Story 1.8: As an admin user logged in, I see a Product Management/ Blog Item Management/My Profile/Logout under the My Account dropdown
 - User Story 1.9: As a regular/admin user logged in, if I click on the My Profile under My Account I am brought to the My Profile page
 - User Story 1.10: As a regular/admin user logged in, if I click on the My Profile under My Account I am brought to the Logout page.
 If I click Logout I am Logged out.
 If I click cancel I am brought back to the homepage
 - User Story 1.11: As an admin user logged in, if I click on Product Management under My Account I am brought to the Product Management(Add Product) page
+- User Story 1.12: As an admin user logged in, if I click on Blog Item Management under My Account I am brought to the Blog Item Management page
 - User Story 1.13: As a regular/admin user I can view the Home link in the header, and clicking it will bring the user to the homepage
 - User Story 1.15: As a regular/admin user I can click on the "All Products" filter, click By Price, and will be brought to the Products page, with products price low to high displayed
 - User Story 1.16: As a regular/admin user I can click on the "All Products" filter, click By Rating, and will be brought to the Products page, with products rating high to low displayed